 It’s becoming increasingly rare, but tenants who have been in place since before 1989 will not have an assured shorthold tenancy agreement in place.
-Instead, they are covered by the Rent Act 1977, which gives them the security of tenure and the right to remain.
+Instead,the Rent Act 1977 gives them the security of tenure and the right to remain.

 This is the true meaning of sitting tenant, although the term has now become interchangeable with a tenant in situ.
-In the case of a pre-1989 tenancy, the landlord can only renegotiate the rent every two years – and even then, it must be a rent review conducted by a rent officer.
+In the case of a pre-1989 tenancy, the landlord can only renegotiate the rent every two years – and even then, a rent officer must conduct the rent review.

 Assuming you are buying a property to rent it out, having a sitting tenant will almost certainly be a positive.
 The actual process of buying the property will not differ much.
 Your conveyancer will guide you, but you should be across who your tenants are, how much rent they pay, and the details of their tenancy agreement.

 Once you take ownership of the property, you also inherit responsibilities to the tenant.
 You must inform the tenant in writing that you have taken over the landlord interest in the tenancy agreement, in accordance with section 3 of the Landlord and Tenant Act 1985.
-Any changes you wish to make to the agreement, including terms and rent, must be done with the proper notice, and you may not be able to change the rent of occupants until the fixed term has ended.
+If you wish to make any changes to the agreement, including terms and rent, you must do so with the proper notice.
+Bare in mind that you may not be able to change the rental amount until the fixed term has ended.